The timezone information files used by tzset(3) are

 - Some readers mishandle timestamps before the first transition that has a

-timestamp not less than -2**31.
+timestamp that is not less than -2**31.
 Readers that support only 32-bit

 timestamps are likely to be more prone to this problem, for example, when